 Cisco is one of the top cyber security companies of 2018.
 Although headquartered in San Jose, CA, they have locations world-wide and serve companies on a global basis.
 Due to its size, Cisco offers multiple products to help better serve businesses.
 They also offer a career advancement program, have made a pledge for diversity, equal pay, and for social responsibility.
 They have been awarded for giving back to communities and given 2018 World’s Best Workplaces by Fortune and Great Place to Work.

-BAE Systems, headquartered in Arlington Virginia, is another global company giving the possibility to work worldwide.
-BAE Systems offers multiple positions for you to grow in their company ranging from Technical Sales Manager ($111,000/year) to North America Sales Manager ($141,000/year).
+BAE Systems, headquartered in Arlington Virginia, is another global titan giving the possibility to work worldwide.
+BAE Systems offers multiple career in sales for you to grow in their organization ranging from Technical Sales Manager ($111,000/year) to North America Sales Manager ($141,000/year).
 They’ve been recognized and awarded for their commitment to hire veterans, disability inclusion, and earned the 2017 Military Friendly Employer by G.I.
 Jobs.

-SaaS sales representative positions and potential positions range from sales development reps, inside account sales executives, SDR and inside sales managers.
+Software sales reps positions and potential jobs range from sales development reps, inside account executives, SDR and inside sales managers.
 The one drawback to this position is that this industry is highly competitive.
 You’re going to have to really fight and work to make quotas due to the sheer amount of options out there.

-SaaS sales reps possess and learn multiple traits that transition to other roles in tech companies as well.
-A degree and previous sales work experience is usually required.
+SaaS reps possess and learn multiple traits that transition to other roles in tech companies as well.
+A degree and previous experience is usually required for these jobs.

 Who We Recommend:

 Slack is a San Francisco based firm but has offices all over the world.
 It’s a messaging application software that can be utilized by any and every company and is gaining immense popularity every year.
 It’s been awarded the Fastest Rising Startup 2016 and Best Startup of the year 2017 by The Crunchies, and has a 4.6 out of 5 star review on Glassdoor.